ROCm/rccl/docs/how-to/rccl-usage-tips.rst

 Context tracking on Radeon GPUs
 ----------------------------------------
-Context tracking disabled for MI series for better performance, but keeps enabled for Radeon GPUs.
+Context tracking is disabled on the AMD Instinct™ series of GPUs for better performance but is enabled for Radeon GPUs.
 To disable context tracking for Radeon GPUs, set the following environment variable:

 .. code-block:: shell